 REWAISE works to achieve a sustainable and carbon-free water cycle.
-Reducing freshwater consumption is one of its main objectives and one of the ways to achieve this is the use of wastewater and non-conventional water resources.
+Reducing freshwater consumption is one of its main objectives, which can be achieved by using wastewater and non-conventional water resources.

 To this end, REWAISE has formulated a specific work package to define, design and validate innovative technological solutions for the beneficial use of non-conventional water sources, wastewater and solids streams to recover water, energy and nutrients.

-This working package ensures that each technology solution reaches the appropriate TRL to be implemented in the 9 Living Labs that REWAISE will have available to analyse its technologies, test their performance, and enable their scaling up.
+This working package ensures that each technological solution reaches the appropriate TRL (Technology Readiness Level) to be implemented in REWAISE’s Nine Living Labs to analyse the technologies, test their performance and enable scale-ups.

-Hi Mrs. Helena Norlander and Mrs. Therese Jephson, VA SYD has large experience in water resources management in Sweden and a very important role in this project, could you please introduce yourselves and comment the main contributions of VA SYD to REWAISE?
-And what is VA SYD’s main motivation for participating in the project?
+Hello, Helena Norlander and Therese Jephson!
+VA SYD has extensive experience in water resources management in Sweden and a very important role in this project.
+Could you please introduce yourselves and comment on VA SYD’s main contributions to REWAISE, including VA SYD’s main motivation for participating in the project?

-“The unique part of the Swedish consortium is the interest to build more resilient cities by including property owners in the process and demonstrating various new concepts to use water more efficiently close to the user.
+“The unique Swedish challenge of the consortium is to build more resilient cities by including property owners and water users in the process to demonstrate various new concepts of water efficiency.
 Our mantra is: water is gold!”Tapping into alternative water sources can help us reduce freshwater consumption.
 Which alternative water resources will REWAISE work with?

-VA SYD and partners at the Living Lab Skåne will work with several techniques but will mainly demonstrate how to collect and clean rain and stormwater using storage volumes and membrane filtration by Lund University to reuse water in private properties, close to the storage.
-Also, we will demonstrate a prototype for urine treatment designed by our linked partner SLU Uppsala, to produce a dry fertilizer.
+VA SYD and partners at the Living Lab Skåne will mainly demonstrate how to collect and clean rain and stormwater using storage volumes and membrane filtration by Lund University, to reuse water in private properties, close to the storage.
+Also, we will demonstrate a prototype for separate urine treatment designed by our linked partner SLU Uppsala, to produce a dry fertilizer.

 In which Living Labs will these technologies be tested?

 Energy recovery for the development of carbon neutral services is another activity in which REWAISE is involved.
-You will work on achieving a zero-carbon water cycle service and minimizing energy consumption in distribution, collection, and treatment of water.How do you plan to achieve that goal?
+You will work on achieving a zero-carbon water cycle service and minimizing energy consumption in distribution, collection, and treatment of water.How do you plan to achieve that?

-This is an important aspect that needs to be addressed and included as we work with the life cycle analyses of the techniques.
-VA SYD are working on new methods on how to assess the potential for smaller footprint and increased energy efficiency.
+This important aspect needs to be addressed and included through life cycle analyses of the solutions.
+VA SYD are working on new methods on how to assess the potential for smaller carbon footprint and increased energy efficiency.
 An example is to transport and treat more concentrated waste streams and less volumes than today, and to avoid the energy needed for aeration in the biological step of wastewater treatment plants.
 In addition, we optimize the production and use of more biogas streams from waste.

-We will also give examples of how the use of rainwater and storm water nutrients like phosphorus, nitrogen and organic matter can be used locally to sustain and develop green cities, instead of polluting waterways.”
+We will also give examples of how the use of rainwater and storm water, containing nutrients like phosphorus, nitrogen and organic matter can be used locally to sustain and develop green cities, instead of polluting waterways.